Water on the Rocks

 One cannot always expect ice to break neatly, so other, cheaper utility shuttle vessels could scavenge free-floating blocks small enough to fish out of the water, a few tonnes or tens of tonnes at a time.
 There also is a great deal of floating trash ice that could be harvested easily, though it might be a bit on the brack side.

-Because old ice is so much more valuable than young, because it contains less salt, it probably would be worth maintaining satellite surveillance of young ice fields until they were ripe and had thickened and shed their brine, rather than attack them while still salty.
+Given that old ice is so much more valuable than young, because it contains less salt, it probably would be worth maintaining satellite surveillance of young ice fields until they were ripe and had thickened and shed their brine, rather than attacking them while they still are salty.

 The big lumps

 A sea setting us upon the ice has brought us close to danger.

 If it proved practical and worth while, the final residual layer could be broken up into suitably sized blocks for direct loading – after retrieving the valuable equipment for the next sheet of course.
-But it is not yet clear that that would be worth while.
+But it is not yet clear whether that would be worth while.

 It is not clear that this strip-mining approach would compete successfully with collection of thin drift ice or nibbling at the edges of shelves with explosives, especially in the early years of the industry, but long-term exploration of the options we may leave for future generations.

 The fact that ice shelves are melting from beneath and from above suggests other approaches.
 In the warmer sub-polar regions suitable pigments on ice shelves could collect sunlight to create ice lakes kilometres across and many metres deep, well worth pumping directly into barges and dracones.
 No ice breaking involved.
 Just spray your pigments, such as carbon or dark clay or soluble dyes, and wait till next season to start pumping.

 Irregular bergs probably could not be scooped easily enough to justify the installation of equipment in the same way as big shelves, but they might well reward explosive carving or splitting into blocks for loading.
 Similarly, the edges of tabular bergs could be cleaved vertically or nibbled into loadable blocks.